GREETINGS FROM YOUR GOVERNING BODY!

 The Resources Committee is responsible for the Centre’s budget, the use and maintenance of the Centre’s buildings and outside space, and monitoring the quality of staff and their wellbeing.

-The role of the Children and Families Committee is to consider and advise the governing body on standards and other matters relating to the centre’s curriculum, including the statutory requirements we must meet.
+The role of the Teaching and Learning Committee is to consider and advise the governing body on standards and other matters relating to the centre’s curriculum, including the statutory requirements we must meet.
 The committee takes a leading role in the centre’s work on safeguarding, SEN, ethnic minority achievement and the admissions policy and procedures.
 It also aims to develop strategies to increase parent and families’ participation as well as partnership and working arrangements between TCC, Coram Parents Centre, Collingham Gardens Nursery, and with other organisations on the campus.

 Ways to get involved

 We hope this has given you a clearer idea of what the governing body does.
 We are very aware that we are accountable to our service users (you!) and welcome input on any of the content of this report, or any other issues you feel the governing body should be working on.
 If this has interested you, you might be asking how can I become a governor?
 There are five parent governors.
 When a vacancy arises, letters and posters inform all our parents.
 If you would like to be more involved in running the centre or you know a parent, who would like to be a governor, you can nominate them.
-We are always looking for more parents to become involved, so if you think you might like to get involved in any of the work running the Thomas Coram Centre this year, please speak to Lillian in the office.
+We are always looking for more parents to become involved, so if you think you might like to get involved in any of the work running the Thomas Coram Centre this year, please speak to the head or deputy head teacher.